synw/microb/README.md

 [Install Centrifugo](https://fzambia.gitbooks.io/centrifugal/content/server/start.html)

-## Usage
+## Example usage

-Create a Go package for your service and put a `manifest` folder in it.
-First file is for service
+Let's do a hello world service.
+Create a `hello_world` Go package for your service and a `manifest` folder in it.

-initilization: create an `init.go` file: example for a hello world service:
+### 1. Initialize the service

+Create an `init.go` file in the manifest folder:

    ```go
    package hello_world